Welcome to Dharma Friends. Here’s a bit more information about us. We’re always happy to have people join us at our weekly sittings.

 Are Dharma Friends events accessible to people of differing abilities?
 Sittings are held in a large second floor room that is accessible by elevator and wheelchair friendly.
 We are not, unfortunately, able to accommodate individuals who are deaf or hard-of-hearing.

 What should I know before my first visit to a Dharma Friends group?
-Plan to arrive at 7:20-7:25, so you’ll have time to take off your coat and shoes and to find a seat before the sitting begins.
-The Dharma Friends sitting always starts promptly at 7:30, and we stop answering the buzzer to admit people to the building after this time.
-Dharma Friends is led by a steering committee of about nine men and women.
-Members of the steering committee take turns facilitating Dharma Friends sitting, so the facilitator changes every week or two.
-If it’s your first visit, you can come at 7:00 to meet the facilitator for the evening and to receive an orientation to the physical facilities (e.g., washroom locations, seating options) and to the format used in the group.
+Please arrive by 7:25 to be let in (someone will meet you in the lobby) so you’ll have time to take off your coat and shoes and to find a seat before the sitting begins.
+The Dharma Friends sitting always starts promptly at 7:30.
+Dharma Friends is led by a steering committee of facilitators who take turns facilitating Dharma Friends sitting, so the facilitator changes every week or two.

 What is the format for Dharma Friends sittings?
-The facilitator starts by asking people in attendance to say their first names and makes any announcements (e.g., about upcoming events or learning opportunities).
+The facilitator usually starts by asking people in attendance to say their first names and makes any announcements (e.g., about upcoming events or learning opportunities).
 The facilitator gives a short reading or talk related to Buddhist teaching.
 The sitting then begins.
 The sitting is unguided and silent except for the bell rung by the facilitator to signal transitions.
-Except on evenings when we have a guest speaker, the format is always as follows: 20 minutes sitting 10 minutes walking 20 minutes sitting 10 minutes walking 20 minutes sitting The facilitator rings the bell to signal transitions from sitting to walking and vice versa.
-For the walking periods, we push the chairs to the centre of the room and walk silently in a circle.
-Some people prefer to sit during the 10-minute walking periods; that is fine, and there is plenty of space in the room to do so.
-The sitting always ends at 9:00 pm.
+Except on evenings when we have a guest speaker, the format is as follows: 20 minutes sitting 10 minutes walking (optional - you may choose to sit during this time) 20 minutes sitting The facilitator rings the bell to signal transitions from sitting to walking and vice versa.
+For the walking period, we walk silently in a circle in the open area of the room.
+Some people prefer to sit during the 10-minute walking period; that is fine, and there is plenty of space in the room to do so.
+The sitting ends at 8:30 pm.
 After each sitting, herbal tea and cookies are served.
-The evening ends at about 9:30.
+The evening ends by 9:00.

 What if I can’t stay for the entire evening?
-We do not admit anyone to the building after the sitting begins at 7:30.
-However, individuals who are not able to stay until the sitting ends at 9:00 pm are free to leave early.
-To minimize disrupting the sitting, we ask the individuals who are leaving early to do so during one of the two transitions from sitting to walking.
+We do not admit anyone to the building after 7:25.
+Individuals who are not able to stay until the sitting ends at 8:30 are free to leave early.
+To minimize disruption, we ask that those who leave early to do so during one of the two transitions from sitting to walking.

 Do I need to bring a meditation cushion?
-No need to bring a special meditation cushion or stool.
-If you have a meditation cushion or stool, and would like to bring it, you are welcome to do so.
-The room is carpeted.
+No need to bring a special meditation cushion or stool but you are welcome to bring one.
 We arrange chairs in a circle for usual sittings.
-Some people prefer to sit on the floor and are welcome to do so.
-Some people bring their own meditation cushions.
-Some people use cushions or pillows from the sofas in the room to help with sitting on the floor.
+Some people prefer to sit on the floor.

 A central purpose of meditation is to be present with oneself in a conscious, friendly and accepting way.
 This kind of mindfulness involves being aware of one’s own thoughts, feelings, and sensations.
 Sitting or walking quietly is a way of encouraging this kind of mindfulness to develop.
 Having a focus helps.
 A way to begin practising meditation is to focus attention on breathing by being consciously aware of breathing in and breathing out.
 Sometimes people find it helpful to count as a way to keep this focus: Breathe in, one . . . breathe out, two . . . breathe in, three . . . breathe out, four . . . and so on.
 Continue counting each in-breath and out-breath until a count of ten, then start over at one.